TylerSpence/ECE281_CE5/README.md

 The resulting waveform is as follows
 ![alt tag] (https://raw.githubusercontent.com/TylerSpence/ECE281_CE5/master/waveformone.png)

+The waveform starts at 200ns because of a delay in the testbench coding.

+The waveform begins by loading 2c (44 in hex) and then db (which when preceeded by the f's is -37) to rd1 and rd2 respectively then adds them together and stores the result in wd, which results in 7 (the correct number) at 220ns.
+It then stores it at address 054 as seen at 230ns on wd into rd2 (which corresponds to s2).
 ##Part three
 Fist I modified the diagram by adding a zero extend and a second mux within the ALU logic section as seen below.